 However, news then came reporting that CrowdStrike had given disk images to the FBI.

 So, it would seem I was wrong to assume they hadn't provided disk images, however, questions do arise when we look at Comey's testimony and what the FBI had to rely on.

 So, CrowdStrike gave the FBI the images, yet James Comey is implying that they had to rely on CrowdStrike's findings.

-If you re-read their statement again, you may notice that they said they had provided the forensic images to the FBI in May.
+CrowdStrike's statement mentions that they had provided the forensic images to the FBI but the only reference we have for any dates is in May.